taurusilver7/profile/README.md

 # profile
-A simple portfolio to display my works
+> A simple, static portfolio to display my works